Last Updated on 17. November 2022 by Victor Karp

 If you have ever created custom classes by using class_name MyCustomClass in one of your scripts you might have noticed that these classes don’t return their custom class name when you use get_class() or is_class() on them.
-This tutorial will show you how to fix this.
+This tutorial will show you two solutions to this problem.

 Let’s say you have a Player.gd script that inherits from KinematicBody and you have added the line class_name Player to it.
 When you ask the player about his class by using get_class(), he’ll respond with the class he’s inheriting from instead, which is KinematicBody.
 Trying to use is_class(“Player”) will return false.